frapplecat/moonup/README.md

 ![thanks for contacting us](readme-images/thanksforcontactingus.png)

-* As on the Sign-up page I used the Code Institute form-dump details for testing but changed to a Thanks page after confirming it worked.
+* As on the Signup page I used the Code Institute form-dump details for testing but changed to a Thanks page after confirming it worked.

 <br>
 <br>
 <br>

-# MAPS POP-UP
+# MAPS Page

 ![maps page](readme-images/maps.png)

-* Opens in a separate page, just some embedded google maps showing the 2 main locations used for observing.
+* Just some embedded google maps showing the 2 main locations used for observing.
+* Not a page in the navigation bar but has links to get you back to the main content.

 <br>
 <br>